limentum/limentum.github.io/_vestige/interlude-the-party.md

 I leave as the three start up another game, kind of glad I don’t have to have another near-heart attack from playing again.
 When I get back into the dimly lit hallway, Tyler is nowhere to be seen.

 I look around, heading into the main room of the house to see if I can spot him.
-It’s pretty difficult to see anything, because of how dim it is here, plus the sheer amount of animals crowding up the place.
-Despite that, I manage to spot the Grey Wolf a ways away, hurrying quickly into the bathroom.
+It’s pretty difficult to see anything, because of how dim it is here, plus the sheer amount of people crowding up the place.
+Despite that, I manage to spot the guy a ways away, hurrying quickly into the bathroom.

 As I shove my way through a few groups of teens, I almost fall over a few times, gaining confused stares from a few in the room.
 I lightly knock on the bathroom door, waiting for a response, "Hey, you okay Tyler?"
 After a few moments, I’m returned with no answer, "...Tyler-" Before I can finish my sentence, Tyler swiftly pulls open the bathroom door, pulling me in and shutting the door behind me, before sitting down on the side of the bathtub.
 As I’m about to say something, I hear the sound of him sniffling.